primesearch/LLR/llr/cllr___Win32_Debug/Readme.txt

   code is no more available.
 This affects only the Gaussian-Mersenne norm and Wagstaff tests, for which the prefactoring must be done using a 32bit program.

-  This version uses the last release version (28.8) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  This version uses the last release version (28.13) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  A bug that affected tests using multithreading and FMA3 has been fixed.
   A bug has been fixed in 28.6 version, and a related new issue in 28.7 :
   They affected only tests on a CPU which supports AVX code, and, indeed, if this feature was activated.
 This bug existed in gwnum versions 27.1